folio-org/folio-org.github.io/source-code/index.md

 system.
 These repositories fall into three categories:

 - _server-side elements_ that provide services and the
-  the infrastructure that they run on;
+  infrastructure that they run on;
 - _client-side elements_ that provide a
   framework for using those services from a Web browser;
 - and a few that fall into neither of these categories.